httpwg/http-extensions/draft-ietf-httpbis-variants.md

 Successfully reusing negotiated responses that have been stored in a HTTP cache requires establishment of a secondary cache key ({{!RFC7234}}, Section 4.1).
 Currently, the Vary header ({{!RFC7231}}, Section 7.1.4) does this by nominating a set of request headers.
 Their values collectively form the secondary cache key for a given response.

 HTTP's caching model allows a certain amount of latitude in normalising those request header field values, so as to increase the chances of a cache hit while still respecting the semantics of that header.
-However, normalisation is not formally defined, leading to divergence in cache behaviours.
+However, normalisation is not formally defined, leading to infrequent implementation in cache, and divergence of behaviours when it is.

 Even when the headers' semantics are understood, a cache does not know enough about the possible alternative representations available on the origin server to make an appropriate decision.